rooa/eve/paper/main.md

 the global learning rate to be $\alpha_t = \alpha_1 / d_t$, where $\alpha_1$ is
 the initial learning rate. $d_t$ depends on the history of stochastic objective function evaluations, and captures two properties of its behavior: variation in consecutive iterations and sub-optimality.
-Intuitively, high variations should reduce the learning rate and high sub-optimality should increase the learning rate.
+Intuitively, high variation should reduce the learning rate and high sub-optimality should increase the learning rate.
 We specifically apply this idea to Adam[@kingma2014adam], a popular method for training deep neural networks.